majestic53/dasm16/README.markdown

 To do this, the statements are evaluated.
 During this process, _symantic analysis_ is performed, which makes sure the statements make sense.

-If the code is syntactically and semantically correct, the assembler produces a file containing binary representation of the assembly code.
+If the code is syntactically and semantically correct, the assembler produces a file containing the binary representation of the assembly code.

 Syntax